AWS VPN

 AWS Data Transfer Services

-• AWS provides a suite of data transfer services that includes many methods that to migrate your data more effectively.
+• AWS provides a suite of data transfer services that includes many methods to migrate data more effectively.

 • Data Transfer services work both Online and Offline and the usage depends on several factors like the amount of data, the time required, frequency, available bandwidth, and cost.